Can Dogs Have THC? | Understanding The Risks

 Accidental Ingestion: How to Prevent THC Poisoning in Dogs

-Accidental THC ingestion can be life-threatening for dogs.
+Accidental THC ingestion can be dangerous for dogs.
 Common scenarios include:

-• Edibles: THC-infused human foods like brownies, gummies, or other cannabis edibles contain dangerously high doses of THC.
-Always keep these products out of reach of pets.
+• Edibles: THC-infused foods like brownies or gummies contain doses that are unsafe for dogs.
+Always keep these products out of reach.

-• Discarded Marijuana Cigarettes: While walking your dog, be cautious of discarded cannabis cigarettes.
-Dogs may be tempted to chew on cigarette butts that contain marijuana residue.
+• Discarded Marijuana Cigarettes: While walking your dog, be cautious of discarded cannabis cigarettes your pet may try to eat.

-• Improperly Stored Products: Ensure that cannabis oils, tinctures, and medical marijuana are securely stored and inaccessible to pets.
+• Improperly Stored Products: Cannabis oils, tinctures, and related items should be securely stored away from pets.

-• Secondhand Smoke Exposure: Prolonged exposure to cannabis smoke in enclosed spaces can pose health risks to your dog, including respiratory issues and poisoning.
+• Secondhand Smoke Exposure: Exposure to cannabis smoke in enclosed areas can pose risks.
 Learn more.

 Signs That Your Dog Ingested THC